Exbexz/PixelArt-GAN/README.md

 Ensure proper preprocessing of your pixel character dataset, including resizing to 16x16 pixels, normalization, and optional data augmentation.
 ## Contributing

 Feel free to contribute by opening issues, providing suggestions, or submitting pull requests.
-Your input is highly appreciated!<br>
+Your input is highly appreciated!

+## Credit

+The dataset I use is from Realm Of the Mad God game pixel art.
+The original source is from the website https://www.realmeye.com/wiki/realm-of-the-mad-god

 ---